top of page

 Modulating Bitter Taste Receptors

 Chemoreceptors are specialized sensory receptor cells that transduce a chemical substance (endogenous or exogenous) to generate a biological signal.
 There are many such receptor cells but the most widely recognized are taste receptors; generally categorized as ‘sweet’ or ‘bitter’.
 Although we think of taste receptors as those ‘buds’ on our tongue that help us distinguish candy from cod liver oil, taste receptors are found throughout the body; typically, on mucosal lined epithelial cells including the gastrointestinal tract, respiratory tract, and genitourinary tract, but can also be found in certain organs such as the heart, liver, ovaries and testes.
+The TAS2R system is modulated by bitter active compounds.
+Just as proteins, carbohydrates and salt are necessary nutrients for healthy homeostasis, so are bitterants.
+Every proven healthy diet includes bitter fruits and vegetables.
+However, when individuals cannot obtain sufficient bitterants in their diet (or chose not to), supplements that activate these receptors can support healthy homeostasis and even provide certain efficacious effects.
+For example, it is likely that the beneficial effects of home remedies and traditional Chinese medicines are driven by the bitter active compounds found in their formulation; and, incidentally, why they taste bad.
+Building on this concept, small molecule agonists can provide substantial therapeutic benefit.
+Studies have shown that agonizing these receptors mediates activity in age-related diseases particularly those driven by metabolic dysregulation (by increasing GLP-1, GLP-2, PYY, CCK, and ghrelin) and those driven by inflammatory processes (by decreasing inflammatory cytokines and chemokines).
+Additionally, recent studies have generated data suggesting that the TAS2R system may counter one of the hallmarks of aging by clearing deleterious senescent cells.
 One can think of taste receptors as medicine's ‘first’ therapeutic targets.
 As an example, quinine is a bitter compound that engages certain bitter taste receptors and is the only adequate treatment for malaria.
 Its use, as a medicinal product, dates to the mid 1600’s.

 Significant Legacy Science and Experience